 Ask your doctor to organise the appropriate hormone tests.

-If your doctor refuses to co-operate click here to find a co-operative doctor that will.
-Alternatively you can contact us for a consultation where we can arrange the hormone testing and make recommendations based on your history, symptoms and test results.
+If your doctor lacks the experience you can contact us for a consultation where we can arrange the hormone testing and make recommendations based on your history, symptoms and test results.
 We will then put you into contact with a sympathetic doctor if you require any scripts for bioidentical hormones.

 Any women whom suffers from menstral and/or menopausal symptoms also needs to be aware of the underlying energy or emotions involved.
 Whenever a women looses touch with their self nurturing, female aspect and take on a more male orientated energy it causes is disruption in the ovaries and breasts causing menstral and/or breast problems.
 Women need to reclaim their self nurturing femaleness and techniques such as esoteric healing can help facilitate this process.
 This step is most important because if you seek treatment in the form of a hormone without addressing this you will only improve your bodily function but will not truly heal and restore harmony back into your body.
 Restoring function without addressing the underlying energy will only bury the ill energy deeper in your body which will arise again in the future with a greater force and thus more severe symptoms.
 Click here for more information on how your emotions cause your hormone imbalances.